 Written by Sunungurai Dominica Chingarande, SRHR activist

-Before November 2017, advocacy on abortion in Zimbabwe was very challenging due to a highly conservative, religious society and the high levels of stigma surrounding abortion.
+Before November 2017 advocacy on abortion in Zimbabwe was a closed, challenging space due to a highly conservative, religious society and the high levels of stigma surrounding abortion.
 There was also the widespread belief that abortion was illegal.
 Abortion is legal in Zimbabwe but only under the limited grounds offered by the Termination of Pregnancy Act.
-Those grounds are: rape, incest and if the pregnancy presents a risk to the life of the woman or the child.
-These limited grounds, combined with the administrative challenges of accessing safe abortion, have led to many unsafe abortions taking place in the country.
-To try to change this situation, many diverse civil society organisations (CSOs) were working on safe abortion advocacy in Zimbabwe, and there were multiple different coalitions on the issue.
+Those grounds are: rape, incest and if the pregnancy presents a risk to the lives of the woman or the child.
+These limited grounds combined with the administrative challenges of accessing safe abortion have led to many unsafe abortions taking place in the country.
+There are many diverse CSOs working on safe abortion advocacy in Zimbabwe, and multiple different coalitions on the issue.

 Sunungurai Dominica Chingarande is a professor of Sociology, with experience in gender and women’s empowerment issues including women’s sexual and reproductive health rights.
 She is the author of several publications including a book chapter on the women’s movement and the struggle for land in Zimbabwe, which traces the development of the women’s movement around land issues in the country.
 She has also written a training manual on the inter-linkages between culture, gender, women’s rights and HIV and how advocacy in highly sensitive cultural contexts is developed.